-1. The first phase
+1) The first phase

 The first phase consists of the development of a South King County Subregional Housing Action Framework document in collaboration with neighboring jurisdictions of Burien, Federal Way, Kent, Renton, and Tukwila.
-This collaborative effort collected sub-regional data necessary to support the development of individual Housing Action Plans.
 This cooperative effort provided economies of scale and allowed the sharing of information and facilitated the comparison between several south county cities.
 The cities cooperatively selected and hired a professional consulting firm with specialized expertise, EcoNorthwest, to gather information and assist the city in the preparation of this document.
 This document was completed in August 2020.
-This document sets the stage to evaluate and incorporate appropriate policies, tools, and incentives for increasing residential capacity.

-The Fact Sheet/Executive Summary of the South King County Subregional Housing Action Framework document that captures broad factors impacting housing choice, cost burden, and existing conditions of housing stock in South King County was shared for February 22, 2021 council meeting.
+A summary Fact Sheet/Executive Summary of the South King County Subregional Housing Action Framework document was provided to the Planning Commission in advance of the February 2021 meeting and captures broad factors impacting housing choice, cost burden, and existing conditions of housing stock in South King County that will set the stage to evaluate and incorporate appropriate policies, tools, and incentives for increasing residential capacity.

-2. The second phase
+2) The second phase

 This second phase and main phase builds on the contents of the South King County Subregional Housing Action Framework document developed in the first phase but focuses specifically on the City of Auburn.
 And this phase is independent and conducted under a separate contract component.
+This step was also the subject of a consultant selection and hiring process and resulted in the City choosing the same consultant, EcoNorthwest, as had worked on first phase.
+Using the same consultant aids in efficiency and continuity.

 Step A - As a first step for this phase, the City's consultant prepared information specific to the City of Auburn.
 The consultant prepared a draft "Auburn Housing Action Plan Existing Conditions Memorandum which details the current conditions influencing housing capacity in the City.
-This document was provided to the City Council in advance and was the focus of the February 22, 2021 Study Session.
+This document was provided to the Planning Commission in advance and was the focus of the February 2, 2021 regular Planning Commission meeting.